 Having the right amount of macronutrients is essential on the keto diet, so you want to make sure that we are purchasing or producing the right type of almond milk.

 Unfortunately, the super sweet and tasty varieties of almond milk you may find in grocery stores do not contain the same macronutrients as in unsweetened almond milk.

-In a nutshell, if you’re on a low-carb diet and find yourself craving a creamy and flavorful alternative to dairy milk, your best bet is opting for unsweetened almond milk since it’s low enough in carbs that you can have even two cups without worrying about being kicked out of ketosis.
+If you’re on a low-carb diet and find yourself craving a creamy and flavorful alternative to dairy milk, your best bet is unsweetened almond milk.
+It’s low enough in carbs that you can have even two cups without worrying about being kicked out of ketosis.

-Unless you have a nut allergy, then consuming almond milk is a safe bet on the keto diet and other low-carb diets, you just want to make sure you are keeping track of how many carbs you’re taking in and don’t overdo it.
+Unless you have a nut allergy, consuming almond milk is a safe bet on the keto diet and other low-carb diets.
+You just want to make sure to keep track of how many carbs you’re taking in and don’t overdo it.

 Just because something is keto-friendly doesn’t always mean you can consume without moderation!

 Additionally, almond milk may not be a suitable dairy replacement for young children or infants.
 It’s very low in digestible protein when compared to dairy milk.

 Even children with dairy allergies would be better suited for more specialized formulas to get the vitamins they need.

 Almond milk is a totally natural, plant-based alternative to dairy milk and is the most popular for keto dieters who want to comfortably maintain a state of ketosis.
 It comes with a nice bevy of health benefits, it satisfies that craving for creamy deliciousness, and it’s low in carbs.